Nyholm/next-faker/README.md

 }
 ```

-Some "core features" in 1.0 like Doctrine support should be moved to an extension
+Some "core features" in 1.0 like Doctrine support should be moved to an extension,
 and it will probably live in its own package.

-A suggestion about what extension that should be in the core package could be found
+A suggestion about what extensions should be in the core package can be found
 in [providers.md](./PROVIDERS.md).

 ## Packages